 Everyone is entitled to their credit report once a year from all three credit reporting agencies.
 You can get yours at AnnualCreditReport.com.

 Because you have access to your credit report from each of the three CRAs, you could check several times per year by spacing them out.
-For example, you could check your Experian credit report early in the year, TransUnion a few months later, and Equifax a few months later.
+For example, you could check your Experian credit report early in the year, TransUnion a few months later and Equifax a few months after that.

 That way you’re getting your eye on your credit regularly without having to pay anything extra to do it.
 Just keep in mind that these credit reports can vary slightly as different creditors might not always report to all three CRAs.